Maikel Garcia Player Props: Royals vs. Athletics

 Athletics Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff last season ranked 25th in the big leagues.
+- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff last season ranked 25th in MLB.

-- The Athletics' 4.53 team ERA ranked 24th among all league pitching staffs.
+- The Athletics had the 24th-ranked team ERA across all league pitching staffs (4.53).

-- Athletics pitchers combined to allow 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in baseball).

-- Waldichuk gets the start for the Athletics, his seventh of the season.
-He is 0-2 with a 7.26 ERA and 25 strikeouts in 31 2/3 innings pitched.
+- Miller gets the start for the Athletics, his fourth of the season.
+He is 0-1 with a 3.52 ERA and 17 strikeouts through 15 1/3 innings pitched.

-- In his most recent time out on Sunday, the left-hander threw 5 2/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.
+- His last appearance was on Wednesday against the Seattle Mariners, when the right-hander went seven scoreless innings without allowing a hit.

-- In six games this season, the 25-year-old has a 7.26 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .307 to opposing batters.
+- The 24-year-old has put up an ERA of 3.52, with 10 strikeouts per nine innings, in three games this season.
+Opponents have a .173 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.